akshay1a/Statistics-Calculator/README.md

 # Statistics-Calculator
 Statistics Calculator module for all types of Stats calculations.

-Choose an option for calculation:
   Central tendency:

     1. Mean, median and mode.
     2. Standard deviation and Variance

   Hypothesis testing:

     3.	t-test for single mean
     4.	t-test for difference of two means
     5. F-test for equality of population variances
     6. Sample Mean
     7. Sample Standard Deviation